nenadpejic/examples/README.md

 # Examples

-A collection of examples using different technologies.
+A collection of examples showcasing the use of different technologies.